justineuro/mdgBookSVG_beta/README.md

 **Here's an opportunity to author a Book!!!**

-This folder contains materials that allow the user to author a book containing a collection of [Musical Dice Game (MDG)](https://en.wikipedia.org/wiki/Musikalisches_W%C3%BCrfelspiel) minuets, generated based on the rules given in  [Musikalisches Würfelspiel, K.516f (Mozart, Wolfgang Amadeus)](http://imslp.org/wiki/Musikalisches_W%C3%BCrfelspiel,_K.516f_(Mozart,_Wolfgang_Amadeus)).
+This folder contains materials that allow the user to author a book containing a collection of [Musical Dice Games (MDG)](https://en.wikipedia.org/wiki/Musikalisches_W%C3%BCrfelspiel) minuets, generated based on the rules given in  [*Musikalisches Würfelspiel, K.516f* (Mozart, Wolfgang Amadeus)](http://imslp.org/wiki/Musikalisches_W%C3%BCrfelspiel,_K.516f_(Mozart,_Wolfgang_Amadeus)).

 A sample front cover of the book is given below: